MaskedRPGFan/FormList-Manipulator/README.md

 Or they can be any INI files located in the "FLM" directory.
 Configuration files are processed in alphabetical order.
 First from the Data directory, then from the Data\FLM.

-Keys: Alias, Group, Filter, ModEvent, FormList, Plant, BToys, GToys, HairColors, AtronachForge, AtronachForgeSigil are not case-sensitive.
+Keys: Alias, Group, Filter, ModEvent, FormList, Plant, BToys, GToys, HairColors, AtronachForge, AtronachForgeSigil, DragonbornSpiderCrafting are not case-sensitive.
 Filters, Aliases and Groups, once defined, remain available for other INI files.
 Filter is always optional.